gmaldona/ImageProcessing-DetectionDemo/README.md

 ![Distance](https://github.com/gmaldona/ImageProcessing-DetectionDemo/blob/main/Demo%20Images/distance%20Between%20Centroids.png)

 The method takes in two parameters: one centroid from frame 2 and all of the centroids in frame 1.
-The method returns a single centroid that is in frame 1 that the parameter centroid in frame 2 most like translated from:
+The method returns a single centroid that is in frame 1 that the parameter centroid in frame 2 most likely translated from:

 ![Translation](https://github.com/gmaldona/ImageProcessing-DetectionDemo/blob/main/Demo%20Images/points%20Translated.png)